Decompression tables: Blackpool decompression tables

 The RNPL Air Diving Tables 1968, also known as CERIA tables and generally referred to as the Blackpool tables, are a set of tables for decompression from compressed air work on air from 12 pressure ranges from 1 to 3.45 bar, for exposure times up to 9.2 hours on a shift.
 Decompression stops are specified at pressure intervals of 0.2 bar, and decompression rates not exceeding 0.4 bar per minute between stops.

 In 1960 Henry Valence Hempleman started work on decompression for compressed air workers, applicable to caisson and tunneling operations, and in 1966 published the Blackpool decompression tables, which became an internationally accepted industry standard for compressed air work.

 The Blackpool tables have been used for compressed air work in the UK, Singapore, and Hong Kong for subway construction with around 0.91% DCS rate recorded over thousands of exposures.
 A version of the Blackpool tables has been produced incorporating oxygen decompression.

 The Blackpool tables and RN air tables were compared with the US Navy air tables in a report published in 1980, and were found to be safer but less efficient than the US Navy air tables of the same period.

 SWEN21 tables

 SWEN21 is a proposed decompression table for use by the Swedish Navy, which was designed to have a 1% risk of decompression sickness at the no stop limits.
 A study using measurement of venous gas emboli (VGE) was used to evaluate risk.
 In the experimental series an actual DCS rate of 2% was observed.

 The tables use the Thalmann EL-DCM algorithm with a new set of compartmental parameters called SWEN21B, which were derived by applying maximum likelihood analysis on a set of air dives with known DCS outcomes.

+Tasmanial bounce diving tables

+There was a high rate of decompression sickness in Tasmanian aquaculture divers after multiple repetitive, short-duration bounce dives in fish pens to depths up to 21 metres sea water (msw).
+These dives features surface intervals shorter than 15 minutes and were considered a single dive for decompression purposes.
+An empirical adjustment to the standard DCIEM no-stop times in use almost eliminated DCS, but were considered inefficient.
+An adapted procedure based on the DCIEM tables was drawn up for this application and field tested for bubble production using Doppler ultrasonic bubble detection.
+The new procedures were found to be acceptably safe and were endorsed for two series of bounce dives shallower than 21 msw per day.